Skip to content

 Successful projects receive support from the Arts Digital Lab in the form of:

-• Funding for 200 hours of research assistant time, which may be split between two students;
+• Funding for up to 200 hours of research assistant time (made up of 10 hours of project scoping, 180 hours of work directed by the project leader, and 10 hours of project reporting), which may be split between two or more students;

 • Training and mentoring of the research assistant(s); and

-• Advice and opportunities to present or workshop ideas at Digital Humanities Research Network sessions.
+• Advice and opportunities to present or workshop ideas at Digital Seed Fund workshops and Digital Humanities Research Network sessions.

 The Faculty of Arts is providing this funding to support research and build capacity in digital research topics and methods.